 As well as regulating AI, policymakers themselves are using it as part of their day-to-day work from document review to spectrum management.
 So far most have been slow to do so and remain cautious.
 International guidelines for the use of AI in the public sector could change that.

-As regulators around the world look to restrict content children can access online, the case for Various governments have championed taking an innovative approach to AI, and this is no different when it comes to the use of AI by policymakers.
+Various governments have championed taking an innovative approach to AI, and this is no different when it comes to the use of AI by policymakers.
 Most sectoral regulators however are taking a more cautious approach in the adoption of AI compared to this government rhetoric.

 Some regulators (such as the CMA in the UK, and Norway’s transport authority) and public sector bodies (e.g. the US Patent and Trademark Office and Singapore’s civil service) have begun to utilise AI tools for non-complex, time-consuming tasks such as document review, data management and pattern recognition.
 Others (such as ACMA in Australia) have also considered the adoption of more complex AI tools to aid approaches to dynamic spectrum access and to create new policy materials using generative AI.